dadleyy/red-ink/README.md

-## Net Display
+## Redink

-Playing around with adafruit an e-ink display, an adafruit airlift, and an arduino itsy bitsy
+Playing around with adafruit an e-ink display, an adafruit airlift, and an arduino itsy bitsy.